tonethar/IGME-230-GDD-2017-Fall/exercises/1B-Fixing-Banjo.md

 .htaccess files allow you to make web server configuration changes on a per-folder basis.

+We have given you a text file named "htaccess" (inside of the [FixingBanjo.zip](FixingBanjo.zip) file) that contains a single line of text:

+`ModPagespeed off`

-We have given you a text file named "htaccess" (inside of the [FixingBanjo.zip](FixingBanjo.zip) file) that contains a single line of text - "ModPagespeed off" (without the quotes).
-This unsurprisingly tells the webserver to not enable ModPagespeed for the directory that contains the file, and all of its sub-directories.
+This unsurprisingly tells the web server to not enable ModPagespeed for the directory that contains the file, and all of its sub-directories.

 ## III.
 Instructions:
 1. Using your SFTP client of choice, upload this file to the www folder on your banjo.rit.edu account.